rust-lang/blog.rust-lang.org/posts/2023-10-24-broken-badges-and-23k-keywords.md

 Apparently the API response for this specific crate had broken the 20 MB mark and shields.io wasn't particularly happy with this.
 Interestingly, this crate only had 9 versions published at this point in time.
 But how do you get to 20 MB with only 9 published versions?

-As the quote above already mentions, this crate is using feature… a lot of features… almost 23,000 features to be precise! 😱
+As the quote above already mentions, this crate is using features… a lot of features… almost 23,000 features to be precise! 😱

 What crate needs that many features?
 Well, this crate provides SVG icons for Rust-based web applications… and it uses one feature per icon so that the payload size of the final WebAssembly bundle stays small.